 The storage management or hard disk management is easy with the command line as GUI disk management on Windows.
-Here we just focus on this topic to manage hard disk using command on Windows 10 and other Windows operating systems.
-Manage Hard disk with command line tool DiskPart.
+Here we just focus on this topic to manage hard disk using the command on Windows 10 and other Windows operating systems.
+Manage Hard disk with command-line tool DiskPart.

 The Disk Partition Utility (Diskpart) is a command-line tool for managing hard disk in Windows operating system.
 Diskpart has replaced with FDisk command-line tool which works with the MS-DOS-based operating system.

 Diskpart can be used on both command prompt and PowerShell.
 But, you must well be understanding what you are doing when using Diskpart.
 It might happen much time which formatted the entire disk with one command.
 The last one was a Laptop of my friend with lots of memorial photos and videos.
 Fortunately, we had recovered all data successfully with data recovery software.
 But take too us much time.

 Manage Hard Disk using Command Line in Windows 10:

 - Open command line or PowerShell.